 ARBA codifies the basis of residence, the stay period, foreigners’ duties, and the process of renewal or transfer from one residence category to another.
 It establishes sanctions against default and the lawful remedy for foreigners in the event of an administrative controversy.

-According to Bulgarian Residence Law, the policy is to maintain a balance between protecting national interests and safeguarding the rights of foreigners in line with European standards.
-The framework aligns with EU directives on residence and immigration, creating a transparent, rule-of-law-based system that supports investors, professionals, and families contributing to Bulgaria’s economic and social life.
+The framework also aligns with EU residence and immigration directives.
+As a result, it creates a transparent, rule-of-law-based system that supports investors, professionals, and families who contribute to Bulgaria’s economic and social life.

 For reference, readers may review recent amendments to the Foreigners Act reported by The Sofia Globe that refine ARBA’s implementation.